barryclark/jekyll-now/_posts/2017-5-20-MDN-video.md

 <!--more-->

 Video is most useful when you are describing some piece of workflow.
-It's especially appropriate when the workflow is multi-step ("do this, then do that, then this will happen"), crosses over multiple applications or windows, and includes GUI interaction (now click on the button near the top-left, that looks a bit like a duck").
+It's especially appropriate when the workflow is multi-step: *"do this, then do that, then this will happen"*, crosses over multiple applications or windows, and includes GUI interaction: *"now click on the button near the top-left, that looks a bit like a duck"*.

 This kind of thing can be painful to describe in words, and hard for a reader to translate the words into the GUI interactions, but a video can provide a direct and concise guide: